Issue 7 - April 4th

 The quality of these native-like animations is astounding to see in a browser: https://silkhq.co/

-MCP integration for xcodebuild: GitHub - cameroncooke/XcodeBuildMCP: A Model Context Protocol (MCP) server that provides Xcode-related tools for integration with AI assistants and other MCP clients.
+MCP integration for xcodebuild: GitHub - getsentry/XcodeBuildMCP: A Model Context Protocol (MCP) server and CLI that provides tools for agent use when working on iOS and macOS projects. · GitHub

 The CEO of Replit thinks we should not learn how to code.
 This can be the topic around which the next issue revolves: